 8. Make the most of experience

-Use assertive and positive language under the ‘Work History & Experience’ section, such as ‘developed’, ‘organised’ or ‘achieved’.
+Use assertive and decisive language under the ‘Work History & Experience’ section, such as ‘developed’, ‘organised’ or ‘achieved’.
 Try to relate the skills you’ve learnt to the job role you’re applying for.
 For example, ‘The work experience involved working in a team…’ or ‘This position involved planning, organisation and leadership as I was responsible for a team of people’.
-Really get to grips with the valuable skills and experience you have gained from past positions, even if it was just working in a restaurant – every bit helps.
+Get to grips with the valuable skills and experience you have gained from past positions, even if it was just working in a restaurant – every bit helps.

 9. Include references

 References should be from someone who has employed you in the past and can vouch for your skills and experience.
 If you’ve never worked before, you’re ok to use a teacher or tutor as a referee.
 Try to include two if you can.
-If you've run out of room on your two sheets of A4, simply add a sub-header 'References' and include below a concise sentence: 'References available on request'.
+If you've run out of room on your two sheets of A4, add a sub-header 'References' and include below a concise sentence: 'References available on request'.

 10. Keep your CV updated